entrepeneur4lyf/kwaak/README.md

 ### Running Kwaak

 You can then run `kwaak` in the root of your project.
 This will start the Kwaak terminal interface.
 On initial bootup, Kwaak will index your codebase.
-This can take a while, depending on the size of your codebase.
-Once indexing has been completed once, subsequent startups will be faster.
+This can take a while, depending on the size.
+Once indexing has been completed, subsequent startups will be faster.

 Keybindings: